 The 2016 Explorer rights this particular wrong with the longer, broader hands giving a more balanced feel to the dial, although the website puff of ‘hands are broader and longer for enhanced visual comfort’ can’t help but raise a wry smile.
 While they were at it Rolex changed the polished white gold numerals for lumed ones to eliminate that ‘gappy’ after-dark appearance with the colour going from traditional green to cool blue.

-Coming back to the 2016 model, the reference number remains the same as does the price, meaning those good people at Rolex are giving you three lumed numerals, a couple of millimetres of hand, enhanced chronometer rating and the new 5 year warranty, all at no extra charge.
+Coming back to the 2016 model, those good people at Rolex are giving you three lumed numerals, a couple of millimetres of hand, enhanced chronometer rating and the new 5 year warranty, all for £5,200.

 For more information, visit Rolex.